TABLE OF CONTENTS

 If the number of required sources is not reached, this will be indicated within the Data Sources section.

 Note: Different jurisdictions have different verification criteria based on local regulatory requirements or regulatory guidance.
 E.g. some jurisdictions require 2 x sources for name, date of birth and address respectively to reach a PASS result.
-If an individual only matches against 1 x source for name, date of birth and address, this will lead to a FAIL result.
+If an individual only matches against 1 x source for name, date of birth and address, this will lead to a No Match result.

 Please refer to this article for more information on the minimum number of data sources required to reach a PASS result for each section.

-ID Document
+ID document

 This section surfaces the ID data provided by the individual.